 - Is it a habitat capable of housing every possible demographically significant population?

-There is some irony that this is just the sort of problem for which Paolo felt he had little aptitude, as aspect of development he himself was disinclined to patiently handle at close range.
-This was in part due as much to his micro-management style as to his conceptualization of how his Mom and Pop organization must function.
+There is some irony that this is just the sort of problem for which Paolo felt he had little aptitude, an aspect of development he himself was disinclined to patiently handle at close range.
+That omission was likely due as much to his micro-management style as to his conceptualization of how his Mom and Pop organization would function.
 Delegating was not, in some respects, a task that came easily to him.
-He was, baldly, not especially encouraging towards those who wanted to take time, energy (much less, space) for it.community relations outside of work he personally supervised.
+He was, baldly, not especially encouraging towards those who wanted to take time, energy (much less, space) for community relations, particularly outside of work that he personally supervised.
 He did consign work to his wife, who typed his word output on a Selectric typewriter, made Gestetner copies of countless pages.
-Although he was considerate and aware of others who worked closely with him, he was engrossed in his own expression, could get almost savage when he thought it might or could somehow be taken from him.
+Although he was considerate and aware of others who worked closely with him, he was engrossed in his own expression, could get almost savage if he thought that freedom might or could somehow be taken from him.

-"A man is a man for a' that," Robert Burns' poem says; Paolo's likeness to "a'that" was evident insofar as, although he attracted good minds, great minds, by the score (Cosanti turned fairly quickly into a kind of Mecca in the early '60s as Paolo's design genius became known), he drew a hard line in the sand if he suspected or sensed there might be some sort of threat to his dominion over "his" mesa.
-Whether any such challenge (intended or not) was issued by friend, family, feline, fortune, or fickleness, although the range of expression he employed was broad enough, his reactionary response was the same: No.
+"A man is a man for a' that," Robert Burns' poem says; Paolo's likeness to "a'that" was evident insofar as, although he attracted good minds, great minds, by the score (Cosanti turned fairly quickly into a kind of Mecca in the early '60s as his design genius became known), he drew a hard line in the sand if he suspected or sensed there might be some sort of threat to his dominion over "his" mesa.
+Whether any such challenge, intended or not, was issued by friend, family, feline, fortune, or fickleness, the range of expression he employed was broad but his reactionary responses were all variations on the same: No.

 Neil Urban pointed out that it only takes a population of 500 for Arcosanti to have "city" status in AZ because it is within 10 miles of a National Monument.
 Such status reduces, big time, the number of people needed for the dreamed-of starting-point "critical mass" to be achieved.
 In the State of AZ, "city" status gets you an awful lot of goodies, financially.
 Road paving, help with a new sewage system, for example; both of which are bottom line for expansive construction, leading to: much mo' better bike paths, pedestrian paths, a transit link - all kinds stuff like that...which males it a good time for the Foundation to support sound, alumni-involved policies that will facilitate adoption of a Strategic Plan, as the Board has committed to doing.

 I do mean 'back in the day.'
 When I said, in the mid-1990s.
 "We have to put the alumni list together," Rafael Pizarro (I'm pretty sure it was he) avowed it would take a year.
-I couldn't help but try to say I thought it could take longer, which turned out to be *much* longer.
-More than a decade later, in 2013, with a lot of effort later on the part of a goodly number, the alumni website is launched.
-Although, as Gordon Butt once said, "Everything takes longer" the Arcosanti Alumni Network has a *presence* on the WWW (see link below).
+I couldn't help but say I thought it could take longer, which turned out to be *much* longer.
+More than a decade later, in 2013, with a lot of effort later on the part of a goodly number, the alumni website was launched.
+(As Gordon Butt once said, "Everything takes longer" but the Arcosanti Alumni Network has a *presence* on the WWW see link below).